HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/crawling_webcontent_seedbase/wcm_searchseed/wcm_dev_search_seedrestapi.md

     ```

+!!! important
-**Important:** You can access the REST API for the Web Content Manager search seedlist 1.0 with a secured connection \(HTTPS\) or with an unsecured connection \(HTTP\).
+    You can access the REST API for the Web Content Manager search seedlist 1.0 with a secured connection \(HTTPS\) or with an unsecured connection \(HTTP\).
 Depending on the method, ensure that you use the correct port.
 However, if you access this REST API with an unsecured connection, you are automatically redirected to a secured connection.

 |Parameter|Default Value|Description|
 |---------|-------------|-----------|